bohemian-xc/docker-network/README.md

 ## Section 3 — Install and configure `macvlan-shim.service` (systemd)

-This repository includes an example `macvlan-shim.service` that creates a host-side macvlan interface so the Pi (host) can route to the macvlan subnet.
+This repository includes an example `macvlan-shim.service.example` that creates a host-side macvlan interface so the Pi (host) can route to the macvlan subnet.
 The example file contains placeholder/static addresses — you MUST update these values to match your network.

+1. Make a copy of the example file and remove .example: [macvlan-shim.service.example](macvlan-shim.service.example)

-1. Inspect the provided service file: [macvlan-shim.service](macvlan-shim.service)
+2. Inspect the provided service file: [macvlan-shim.service](macvlan-shim.service)

-2. Edit the unit to use the correct parent interface and addresses.
+3. Edit the unit to use the correct parent interface and addresses.
 Example entries you will typically adapt:

 ```ini
 ExecStart=/sbin/ip link add macvlan-shim link eth0 type macvlan mode bridge